2026 ICON i60LX Review

 Out of 5.0

-The 2026 Icon i60LX is one of the strongest value picks in the 6-seat electric cart category.
+With a 4.8 out of 5, the 2026 Icon i60LX is one of the strongest value picks in the 6-seat electric cart category.
 It delivers a premium look, comfortable seating, and lithium-powered practicality at a price that undercuts many “traditional” golf cart brands.

-It’s not the absolute best choice if you want maximum aftermarket support or the strongest long-term resale — but if you want a modern, street-ready 6-seater with strong features per dollar, the i60LX is an easy recommendation.
+It’s not the absolute best choice if you want maximum aftermarket support or the strongest long-term resale, but if you want a modern, street-ready 6-seater with strong features per dollar, the i60LX is an easy recommendation.

 Q: What type of battery does the 2026 Icon i60LX use?